awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-update.md

 **To update a resource share**
 You can use the following AWS CLI commands to modify a resource share:
 + To rename a resource share, or to change whether external principals are allowed, use the command `[update\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/update-resource-share.html)`\.
 The following example renames the specified resource share and sets it to allow only principals from its organization\.
+You must use the service endpoint for the AWS Region that contains the resource share\.

   ```
   $ aws ram update-resource-share \
+      --region us-east-1 \
       --resource-share-arn arn:aws:ram:us-east-1:123456789012:resource-share/7ab63972-b505-7e2a-420d-6f5d3EXAMPLE \
       --name "my-renamed-resource-share" \
       --no-allow-external-principals